egbusko/BSU_famcs/Programming/Semester-3/Lab4/README.md

-## Лабораторная работа 4.
+## Laboratory work 4.
 Working with files

 Develop a console application in Java.